sujith-eag/personal-site/content/docs/c/ds_qp/unit_2_q_answered.md

 1. **Insert (Enqueue)**: To add an element to the rear of the queue.
 2. **Delete (Dequeue)**: To remove an element from the front of the queue.
 3. **Display**: To display all the elements in the queue.
+4. IsEmpty and IsFull : to check empty and full queue

+#### Applications of Queue

+* Ticket Booking Systems:Managing people in a queue for seat allotments.
+* Call Center Support:Customer calls handled in the order they are received.
+* Printers:Print jobs are executed sequentially in the order of request.
+* Messaging Systems:Managing message delivery in applications like SMS.
+* CPU Task Scheduling:Processes waiting to be executed by the CPU.
+* Networking:Packets waiting to be transmitted in routers.
+* Order Processing:Online shopping orders being processed sequentially.
+* Traffic Light Systems:Vehicles passing through intersections in a queued manner.
+* Task Queues in Applications :Background jobs like email sending or notifications.

 ```c
 #include <stdio.h>